gigya/angular-demo/README.md

 STEPS

 1) Please clone the project
-2) Change directory - cd angularCDC
+2) Change directory - cd angular-demo
 3) npm install - to install all dependencies (must have node on your local machine)
 4) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.